Loading required package: dplyr

 head(to_keep_LD)

-## [1] FALSE FALSE FALSE FALSE TRUE FALSE
+## [1] FALSE FALSE FALSE FALSE FALSE FALSE

 loci_ld_clump provides a boolean vector the same length as our list of SNPs, telling us which to keep in the data set.
 We can then use this list to create a pruned version of our data: